alesti/cluster-in-a-box/alu-rails.md

 There are different types.
 For me important: I need to set or remove them at any time, even if rails are already screwed together.
 There are types which can only applied from the front side (slide in).
-Other can be squeezed in anywhere, some of them click in right in place, other needed to be fidled into the right position and directly screwed to be manageble and not flipping in a bad position.
+Other can be squeezed in anywhere, some of them click in right in place (the springloaded ball nuts), other needed to be fidled into the right position and directly screwed to not flipping in a bad position.

 ![Nutstein I-Type 5 M5](https://www.motedis.com/media-images/product/4226_0/w-700/Nutenstein-mit-Steg-I-Typ-Nut-5-M5.webp)